project-sunbird/project-sunbird.github.io/pages/developer-docs/singlesignon/commonerrors_sso.md

     <td>Private Key should be generated without mentioning any algorithm</td>
   </tr>
   <tr>
-    <td>Issue while creating bulk orgs - ‘API rate limit exceeded’
+    <td>Issue while creating bulk organizations - ‘API rate limit exceeded’
 </td>
-    <td>There is a limit on number of calls (1000) that can be made within one hour by using a single API key</td>
+    <td>There is a limit on the number of calls that can be made within an hour by using a single API key.
+The current limit is 1000</td>
-    <td>Development team can increase the limit when necessary</td>
+    <td> The development team can increase the limit, if necessary</td>
   </tr>
 </table>